camptocamp/c2cgeoportal/doc/administrator/administrate.rst

     `FeaturesWindow <http://docs.camptocamp.net/cgxp/lib/plugins/FeaturesWindow.html>`_.
  *  ``Related Postgres table``: the related postgres table, used by the :ref:`administrator_editing`.
+ *  ``Attributes to exclude``: the list of attributes that shouldn't appear in the :ref:`administrator_editing` so that they cannot be modified by end user.
  *  ``Restrictions area``: the areas throw witch the user can see the layer.
  *  ``Parents``: the groups and theme in witch the layer is.